Data Engineer Take-Home Tests Are Unpaid Work: Fight Back

 The timeline is “flexible”

-No one reviews it with you
+No one reviews it with the candidate

-I've designed interview loops.
-I know what works.
 A fair data engineering technical assessment has constraints that protect the candidate.

 -- Assessment: Model this e-commerce event stream for analytics